mjbradvica/ChainStrategy/README.md

 }
 ```

-Implement a handler by inheriting from the IStrategyHandler of type TRequest, TResponse where TRequest is your request type, and TResponse is your response type.
+Implement a handler by inheriting from the IStrategyHandler interface.
+Pass the request and response types as the generic parameters.

 Implement the Handle method as required.